 - i.
-File #1 (Attachments A-B) Notice of Eligibility and Experience Requirements, Applicant Profile, Abstract, Table of Contents, and Project Narrative. - ii.
-File #2 (Attachments C-E) Work Plan, Staffing Plan, and Budget & Budget Justification. - iii.
+File #1 (Attachments A-C) Notice of Eligibility and Experience Requirements, Intent to Apply Notification, Applicant Profile, Abstract, Table of Contents, and Project Narrative. - ii.
+File #2 (Attachments D-F) Work Plan, Staffing Plan, and Budget & Budget Justification. - iii.
 File #3 Letters of Agreement, Partner Documents, Business License, Active UEI Number, Certificate of Clean Hands, IRS Tax Exemption Letter, IRS W-9 Form, and IRS 990 Form. - iv.
 File #4 Audited Financial Statements, Separation of Duties Policy, and Board of Directors. - v.
-File #5 (Attachment F & Attachments 1-9) Advance Payment Request Form (if applicable), Attachment 1, Attachment 2, Attachment 3, Attachment 4, Attachment 5, Attachment 6, Attachment 7, Attachment 8, and Attachment 9.
+File #5 (Attachment G & Attachments 1-10) Advance Payment Request Form (if applicable), Attachment 1, Attachment 2, Attachment 3, Attachment 4, Attachment 5, Attachment 6, Attachment 7, Attachment 8, Attachment 9, and Attachment 10.

 These Attachments are in a fillable PDF.
-Complete the PDF, "Save" and send PDF.
+Complete the PDF, "Save As" with organization's name, and send that PDF.

-Applications received at or after Monday, September 26, 2022, 3:01 PM ET, will not be accepted as a submission.
+Applications received at or after Monday, May 01, 2023, 12:01 PM ET, will not be accepted as a submission.
 Any additions or deletions to a submitted application will not be accepted.
 If you are able to email all five PDF files at one time, please feel free.
 Sending multiple emails with one PDF file each is acceptable.
 Application must be labeled and completely packaged for receipt by DBH.
 Unidentified emails of applications will not be accepted.